thisistheplace/openwindenergy/README.md

 ## Minimum platform requirements

-To run the Open Wind build process, you will need a computer with the following minimum configuration:
+To run the Open Wind Energy build process, you will need a computer with the following minimum configuration:

 - 16Gb memory
 - 80Gb hard disk